 How much does it cost to live at Legacy Place Cottages?

 Pricing is being finalized, but single occupancy rates will start at $3,500 per month for senior living; $4,900 for memory care.
 Double occupancy rates will be lower.

 Does Medicare or Medicaid cover my costs?

-Unfortunately, at this time, Medicaid in the state of Pennsylvania does not apply to assisted living.
+Unfortunately, at this time, Medicaid in the state of Pennsylvania does not apply to personal care.
 Efforts are being made to consider expanding coverage beyond skilled nursing facilities.
 However, at present there is no known timeframe for such a provision.